jkrh/kvms/README.md

 5) Finish android hardware support (32bit environment goes SIGILL)
 6) Translation code unit test: make sure 'at' and 'pt_walk' agree about the system state
+7) Add locking mechanism for guest specific EL2 mappings that are not allowed to be changed after VM has been initialized.
+At the moment the protection is for all EL2 mappings which prevents from creating new VMs after the lock has been set